 PHL 220.
 Philosophy of Human Nature (3) A study of human nature and thought, including such topics as freedom, society, and immortality.
 Prerequisite: PHL 101.
 PHL 225.
 Philosophy of Religion (3) A philosophical reflection on the question of the existence of God, divine nature, and God's relationship to the world.
 Prerequisite: PHL 101.
-Students who wish to take this course on the upper-division level should register for PHL 325, q.v. for course description.
+Students who wish to take this course on the upper-division level should register for PHL 325.